-Generally speaking, doctors will advise against drinking alcohol while taking beta-blockers.
+Generally speaking, doctors will advise against drinking alcohol while taking any beta-blocker medication, including Propranolol.
 Here’s a quick rundown of why.

 Beta-blockers work by blocking the physical effects of norepinephrine (adrenaline).

-Practically, that means that beta-blockers help your heart beat slower.
-Some also help your blood vessels open up, which increases blood flow.
+Practically, that means that Propranolol helps your heart beat slower.
+Others in this class of medication also help your blood vessels open up, which increases blood flow.

 A single alcoholic drink can lower blood pressure by making blood vessels larger.
 It also acts as a blood thinner, preventing blood cells from sticking together.